Torsion-Induced Quantum Fluctuations in Metric-Affine Gravity using the Stochastic Variational Method: Introduction

 Let us consider the contribution of torsion in such a generalization.
 For minimal coupling of scalar fields and gauge vector fields to curved spacetime, the affine connection either does not appear at all or enters only through combinations fixed by gauge invariance that are insensitive to torsion.
 Consequently, at the level of minimal coupling, the classical equations of motion for such fields are unaffected by spacetime torsion.
 In contrast, fermionic fields necessarily require a local Lorentz frame for their definition.
 Spinor representations exist only with respect to the local Lorentz group, and the corresponding Dirac equation in curved spacetime involves gamma matrices defined in a local inertial frame.
 The vielbein provides the map between this local frame and spacetime coordinates, while the affine/spin connection enters the fermionic covariant derivative.
 Since torsion contributes directly to the antisymmetric part of the spin connection, fermions couple to torsion already at the level of minimal coupling.

 Due to this historical context, the prevailing view has long been that the effects of spacetime torsion can only be observed through the behavior of fermionic particles.
-This review, however, urges a fundamental reconsideration of this established view.
-We propose a new picture wherein even for a spinless particle that does not classically interact with torsion, the quantum fluctuations governing its motion are themselves distorted by torsion.
+At the same time, modified gravity theories based on torsion have recently been extensively applied to cosmological contexts, providing alternative explanations for the accelerated expansion of the universe and being actively tested against observational data \cite{PhysRevD.97.084008, Carloni2025}.
+Motivated by this growing interest, the primary purpose of this review is to urge a fundamental reconsideration of the established view of torsion-matter coupling.
+We employ SVM as a powerful tool to demonstrate a novel quantum effect: contrary to the classical expectation, torsion can couple even to spinless particles through their quantum fluctuations.
 Consequently, at the quantum level, the effects of torsion may manifest universally.
-To understand this, it is necessary to use a new quantization method that incorporates geometric effects, namely the Stochastic Variational Method (SVM) \cite{Koide2015,Koide2016}.
+To understand this rigorously, it is necessary to use a quantization method that naturally incorporates geometric effects, namely the Stochastic Variational Method (SVM) \cite{Koide2015,Koide2016}.

 Historically, quantum mechanics is obtained by applying a procedure known as canonical quantization to the corresponding classical equations.
 This procedure requires that when replacing the canonical variables of classical mechanics with their corresponding self-adjoint operators, the pair of canonical variables must satisfy canonical commutation relations instead of Poisson brackets.
 While there are exceptions, this method works remarkably well in flat spacetime and for cases like Cartesian coordinates where the spectrum of the position operator is not bounded.
 However, if the spacetime is not flat, there is no guarantee that the framework of canonical quantization will succeed.
 Indeed, it is known that this procedure cannot be applied in cases like polar coordinates where the spectrum of the position operator is bounded.
 The well-known paradox concerning the uncertainty relation for angular variables is related to this limitation of canonical quantization.
 See, for example, Ref.\ \cite{U_Gazeau_2020} and references therein.
 The fact that difficulties arise even in such simple coordinate systems suggests the formidable challenge of applying quantization to classical systems interacting with GR, where spacetime itself is dynamic, or to MAG with its even more complex geometry.